 The rest of this article is going to be about using those paper forms.
 But, if you want to make your life easier, you may want to check out E-File.
 Not only is filing online easier and more convenient, but you may be able to file for 50% off or even see if you qualify to file for free.

-In fact, I’m likely to use E-File myself this year as the IRS is still reporting slow processing times for paper returns in early 2021.
+In fact, I actually used E-File myself this year as the IRS is still reporting slow processing times for paper returns in early 2021.
+It was super easy!
 So, especially if you are owed a return, taking the FEIE via E-File will get it to you quicker.

 You can also try with Turbotax via Amazon.
 Speaking of things available on Amazon, you may also be interested in checking out J.K.
 Lasser’s complete 2020 tax guide, Taxes Made Simple, or Tax Free Wealth: How to Build Massive Wealth by Permanently Lowering Your Taxes.